JuliaGeometry/DelaunayTriangulation.jl/docs/src/manual/disabling_ea.md

 CurrentModule = DelaunayTriangulation
 ```

-# Disabling Exact Predicates
+# Disabling Robust Predicates

-For performance reasons, you may find it useful to want to disable exact predicates using [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl).
-This can be easily done using a setup with [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), but before you consider disabling exact predicates, there are a few things to be aware of.
+For performance reasons, you may find it useful to want to disable robust predicates using [ExactPredicates.jl](https://github.com/lairez/ExactPredicates.jl).
+This can be easily done using a setup with [Preferences.jl](https://github.com/JuliaPackaging/Preferences.jl), but before you consider disabling robust predicates, there are a few things to be aware of.
 If you just want to disable them without reading a lot of information warning you about the consequences, please skip to the end.
+(In future versions, we may also allow use for adaptive predicates rather than exact predicates.)

-## Why use exact predicates?
+## Why use robust predicates?

-Three great resources for understanding why we need exact predicates are
+Three great resources for understanding why we need robust predicates are

 1. Jonathan Shewchuk's paper on adaptive precision floating-point arithmetic [here](https://doi.org/10.1007/PL00009321).
 2. Jonathan Shewchuk's lecture notes on geometric robustness [here](https://people.eecs.berkeley.edu/~jrs/meshpapers/robnotes.pdf).